 Membership Benefits Include:

 - The Flyer includes articles on a broad range of subjects relevant to those in the field of avian training and public education or display.

-- A Listing in IAATE’s on-line Business Directory
+- Business listing in IAATE’s on-line Business Directory.